smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 ## WiFi

-NOTE: The keyboard hotkey to toggle WiFi (function-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
+**NOTE:** _The keyboard hotkey to toggle WiFi (function-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
 If you can't get WiFi to work, try this hotkey to see if it might be disabled.
-You can disable the hotkey via the BIOS if you wish.
+You can disable the hotkey via the BIOS if you wish._

 The WiFi card in this laptop is a Broadcom BCM4311 802.11b/g WLAN.
-We want to use the "bwn" driver for this.
+The correct driver for this is "bwn".

 ### Update the firmware

 First, I updated the firmware on the WiFi card.
-This didn't seem to affect the operation of the card under Windows, so if you need to reinstall that OS in the future, it should be fine.
+This didn't seem to affect the operation of the card under Windows when I later booted to Windows.

-To update the firmware, you need the kernel source.
+To update the firmware, kernel sources are required.
 If you didn't check the "src" box during installation, you can download the version that matched your installed version and extract the files:

     $ fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/386/11.0-RELEASE/src.txz